 Nowadays the village has become chiefly residential and in the hamlets, on the road des Côtes, the setting is peaceful and many people have restored old farms, ancestral dwellings or barns to use a holiday home.

-At your service: a small shopping centre with , tobacconist’s-newsagent’s, hairdresser, naturopath, chemist, nurse’s surgery, physiotherapist, ostheopath, dentist, graphist and in the town, 2 restaurants and 1 catering service, 1 butchery, 1creamery, 1 fruit and vegetable seller, clothes shop, taxis.
+At your service: a small shopping centre with , tobacconist’s-newsagent’s, hairdresser, naturopath, chemist, nurse’s surgery, physiotherapist, ostheopath, dentist, graphist and in the town, 1 restaurant and clothes shop, taxis.

 Gîtes de France rated 3 épis, and apartments to let (see accommodation page).